 Appian of Alexandria (c.
 95 – c.
-180 CE), a Greek historian, devoted a large fragment of his work “Roman History” for comparison of Julius Caesar and Alexander the Great.
-In the ancient world, many generals wanted to gain the achievements similar to young Macedonian king.
+180 CE), a Greek historian, devoted a large fragment of his “Roman history” work comparing Julius Caesar and Alexander the Great.
+In the ancient world, many generals wanted to gain achievements similar to the young Macedonian king.
 The same was with Caesar.

 By reading the following text, you can form an opinion on whether Caesar has reached the level of Alexander’s conquests and achievements.

 Thus Caesar died on the day they call the Ides of March, about the middle of Anthesterion, the day which the seer said he would not outlive.
 In the morning Caesar made fun of him, and said, ‘The Ides have come.’
 Unabashed, the seer replied, ‘But not gone’, and Caesar, ignoring not only the predictions of this sort given him with such confidence by the seer, but also the other portents I mentioned earlier, left the house and met his death.
 He was in the fifty-sixth year of his life, a man who was extremely lucky in everything, gifted with a divine spark, disposed to great deeds, and fittingly compared with Alexander.